Medical Waste Management Market

 -

-In May 2022, Veolia Environnement S.A. completed its acquisition of Suez Environnement.
-As part of this agreement, the companies arranged for Veolia to acquire all hazardous waste assets in France to address competition concerns raised by the European Commission.
+In May 2022, Veolia Environnement S.A. finalized its acquisition of Suez Environnement.
+To meet European Commission competition requirements, Veolia agreed to acquire all hazardous waste assets in France under the terms of the deal.

 In this report, the Medical Waste Management Market has been segmented by Services, Treatment, Type of Waste, Waste Generator, and Geography.